The climate in SwedenAverage daytime and nighttime temperatures

 Climate zone: The northern part of Sweden is located in the cold polar zone of the Arctic.
 The southern areas in the temperate climatic zone.

+The climate in Sweden widely corresponds to the German weather conditions.
+It is cold, wet and a few beautiful summer months are also happening.
 It won't be really warm here and given to the water temperatures of 17 degrees maximum you will leave your bathing togs at home.
 Due to the warmer temperatures the best time for traveling is from May to September.
 Nearly unattractive for tourists are the cold months from November to March.

 › Duration of daylight and sunshine in Sweden

-The average annual temperature was about 6.3 °C in the years after 1986 and about 7.6 °C in the last years before 2018.
-So in less than 33 years it has increased by about 1.3 °C. This trend only applies to the selected 3 weather stations in Sweden.
-A considerably more comprehensive evaluation of the global warming
+The average annual temperature was about 6.3 °C in the years after 1986 and about 7.7 °C in the last years before 2020.
+So in less than 35 years it has increased by about 1.4 °C. This trend only applies to the selected 3 weather stations in Sweden.
+A considerably more comprehensive evaluation of the global warming has been provided separately.